sdylewski/Stealthchanger/docs/Endstops.md

 The gantry needs to home its X and Y position, preferably with repeated accuracy as the X,Y position becomes important to pick up and drop off toolheads properly.

-The X endstop on a toolhead will no longer work so that needs to be relocated or discarded altogether.
-The rise in popularity of Beacon/Carto/etc on the Shuttle with a second umbilical means an X endstop on the shuttle may be viable, just fiddly.
+The X endstop on a [toolhead](../Toolheads/Toolheads.md) will no longer work so that needs to be relocated or discarded altogether.
+The rise in popularity of [Beacon/Carto](../Probes.md#beaconcarto) on the [Shuttle](../Shuttle.md) with a second [umbilical](../CableManagement/Umbilicals.md) means an X endstop on the shuttle may be viable, just fiddly.

 # Options